mcnuttandrew/color-buddy/packages/palette-lint/README.md

 export {
   // a collection of pre built lints, see https://color-buddy-docs.netlify.app/lang-examples.html for more details PREBUILT_LINTS,
-  // a wrapper class over the Color.js that provides a wide variety of color functions Color,
   // The linter class that is used to lint a palette ColorLint,
-//   A wrapper for various configurations of color spaces ColorSpaceDirectory,
-  // a Function that creates a custom lint from CreateCustomLint, clipToGamut, colorNameSimple, distributePoints, generateMCFix, linter, simulateCVD, suggestLintFix,
+  // a Function that creates a custom lint from CreateCustomLint, colorNameSimple, generateMCFix, linter, simulateCVD, suggestLintFix,
-  utils: {
-    toPal,
-    wrapColor,
-    makePalFromString,
-  }
 };
 export type {
   Palette,